camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 ## Operation executor

-Operations are user operations like Cancellation of process instance(s) or Updating the variable value.
-Operations are executed in multi-threaded manner.
+Operations are user operations, like cancellation of process instance(s) or updating the variable value.

+Operations are executed in a multi-threaded manner.

 Name | Description | Default value
 -----|-------------|--------------
-camunda.operate.operationExecutor.threadsCount| How many threads should be used | 3
+camunda.operate.operationExecutor.threadsCount| How many threads should be used. | 3

 ### A snippet from application.yml